aawiegel/Non-ThermalDistributionCalc/README.md

 ## o1d_initial.py

-Calculates the non-thermal distribution for 16O, 17O, and 18O from ozone photolysis given an initial distribution.
+Calculates the initial non-thermal distribution for 16O, 17O, and 18O from ozone photolysis given a center of mass distribution.

 ## lorentz_gas_py35.py

-Calculates a non-thermal distribution for each isotope of O(1D) from the steady-state Boltzmann equation given an initial distribution.
+Calculates a non-thermal distribution for each isotope of O(1D) from the steady-state Boltzmann equation given an initial distribution and reaction branching ratios.
 Then, the script uses the non-thermal distribution to calculate non-thermal rate coefficients for each reaction of O(1D) in the experiment.
 These rate coefficients can then be used in a standard chemical kinetics model (i.e., a differential equation integrator.)

 ## Additional files